5 ways letting agents can harness the power of social media

-The lettings industry as a whole, however, has been relatively slow to jump on board and fully take advantage of the tremendous power of social media for getting the right message in front of the right people.
+The lettings industry has been relatively slow to take advantage of the tremendous power of social media for getting the right message in front of the right people.
 While television, radio and newspaper advertising has been successfully used by agencies for years, the opportunities to get yourself known and heard online by the right people are immense, and generally come at a far lower cost.

 Although you can be pretty confident that advertising via traditional means will ensure you reach a wide audience, you have limited control over who that audience is.
 Social media allows you to target at a truly micro level, which means reaching a smaller audience but with far more control over exactly who they are - and with less spend involved.
-Another advantage lies in the ability to monitor this advertising in real time, and subsequently adjust or fine-tune a campaign accordingly to ensure optimum results.
+Here are five social media tips for letting agents to get started.

 - Thought and comment from your experts on current topics of interest, such as the tenant fee ban or changes to legislation that will affect landlords

-- A checklist for tenants who are moving house, or advice on how to give yourself the best chance of passing a reference check
+- A checklist for tenants who are moving house, or advice on how to give tenants the best chance of passing a reference check

 It really is important to remember that your audiences don’t use social media in order to be sold to, so it is key that the content you share doesn’t generally look like advertising.
 In order to generate engagement, interaction and a positive response, a post ideally needs to fit well into a user’s newsfeed either by: